rixiobarrios/js-debugging-errors/README.md

 be written or you can provide a fixed code snippet.
 Make a commit after each prompt.
 Then turn your lab in with a pull request on this repository.

+Please do not change the original broken code block in the prompts, make the correctins in the "How can you resolve/fix the error?" section.

 We've provided an html file inside of `lib/` that you can use to test out the code.
 Add each code snippet to the html file and review it in the browser.